August Sander: Personal life and death

 Sander married Anna Seitenmacher in 1902.
-They gave birth to Erich (son, born in 1903) and Gunther (son, born in 1907), and girl twins in 1911, Sigrid and Helmut, only Siugrid survived.
-Anna died on May 27 1957 in Kuchhausen, Germany.
+She gave birth to Erich (son, born in 1903) and Gunther (son, born in 1907), and twins in 1911, Sigrid and Helmut; only Sigrid survived.
+Anna died on 27 May 1957, in Kuchhausen, Germany.

 Erich, who was a member of the left wing Socialist Workers' Party (SAP), was arrested by Nazis in 1934 and sentenced to 10 years in prison, where he died of an untreated ruptured appendix in 1944, shortly before the end of his sentence.

 Sander died in Cologne of a stroke on 20 April 1964.
 He was buried next to his son Erich in Cologne's Melaten Cemetery.

 Legacy

-In 1984 Sander was inducted into the International Photography Hall of Fame and Museum.
+In 1984, Sander was inducted into the International Photography Hall of Fame and Museum.

 In Wim Wenders' 1987 film Der Himmel über Berlin ("Wings of Desire"), the character Homer (played by Curt Bois) studies the portraits of People of the 20th Century (1980 edition) while visiting a library.

 In 2008, the Mercury crater Sander was named after him.